CODES-group/opyrability/docs/_build/html/_sources/api.md

 # API documentation

-The functions below are part of the pypo module and are separted below based on their functionality.
+The functions described below are part of the PyPO and are classified based on their functionality.

 ## Conventional mapping (AIS to AOS)